open-telemetry/opamp-spec/specification.md

 ## Establishing Connection

-The Agent connects to the Server by establishing an HTTP(S) connection.
+The Client connects to the Server by establishing an HTTP(S) connection.

 If WebSocket transport is used then the connection is upgraded to WebSocket as defined by WebSocket standard.

-After the connection is established the Agent MUST send the first [status report](#status-reporting) and expect a response to it.
+After the connection is established the Client MUST send the first [status report](#status-reporting) and expect a response to it.

-If the Agent is unable to establish a connection to the Server it SHOULD retry connection attempts and use exponential backoff strategy with jitter to avoid overwhelming the Server.
+If the Client is unable to establish a connection to the Server it SHOULD retry connection attempts and use exponential backoff strategy with jitter to avoid overwhelming the Server.

-When retrying connection attempts the Agent SHOULD honour any [throttling](#throttling) responses it receives from the Server.
+When retrying connection attempts the Client SHOULD honour any [throttling](#throttling) responses it receives from the Server.

 ## Closing Connection

 ### WebSocket Transport, Agent Initiated

-To close a connection the Agent MUST first send an AgentToServer message with agent_disconnect field set.
-The Agent MUST then send a WebSocket [Close](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.1) control frame and follow the procedure defined by WebSocket standard.
+To close a connection the Client MUST first send an AgentToServer message with agent_disconnect field set.
+The Client MUST then send a WebSocket [Close](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.1) control frame and follow the procedure defined by WebSocket standard.